-When we talk about energy efficiency, the focus is often about how saving energy will save you money.
-While it certainly will do that, there’s another benefit to energy efficiency that’s important to talk about, especially on Earth Day: it also saves the environment.
+When we talk about energy efficiency, the focus is often on how saving energy will save you money.
+While it certainly can do that, there’s another benefit to energy efficiency that’s important to talk about: It also lowers your impact on the environment.

-As each home in the Valley becomes more energy-efficient, we collectively contribute to a more healthy and sustainable environment.
+As each home in the Valley becomes more energy efficient, we collectively contribute to a healthier and more sustainable environment.
 And it doesn’t have to be difficult.
 Even a small change can have a big impact.

-10 home energy-saving tips that also help the environment:
+Home energy-saving tips that also help the environment